farrellwahyudi/Investigate-Hotel-Business-using-Data-Visualization/README.md

 The data was cleaned and prepared accordingly.
 The final dataset contains:
 - 118,900 rows and 24 columns
 - Has 0 null values and 0 inappropriate values
-- Is smaller and less complex than the previous one
+- Is smaller in size and less complex than the previous one

 ## Analysis